Wyoming says its coal mine cleanup policy is flawed

 The self-bonding program has "certain systemic problems ... to be addressed individually and in a timely manner," Wyoming's Department of Environmental Quality notified federal regulators in a letter sent last week and made public on Tuesday.

-Wyoming officials broadly defended their handling of coal bankruptcies in the letter to the Office of Surface Mining Reclamation and Enforcement (OSMRE) which this week began to formally scrutinize how Peabody Energy Corp, the nation's largest coal producer, has made use of self bonding.
+Wyoming officials broadly defended their handling of coal bankruptcies in the letter to the Office of Surface Mining Reclamation and Enforcement.

-OSMRE on Tuesday asked regulators in three western states to examine whether Peabody qualifies for the self-bond subsidy in those states.
-Officials in Colorado, Wyoming and New Mexico must respond to OSMRE within two weeks.

 Under an agreement with Alpha in the bankruptcy court, Wyoming has priority for only $61 million in cleanup funds - far short of what officials expect is required.